- About this Module

 About this Module

-The Recommendation Module is where you can set up the Business Matchmaking matrix to connect your participants - attendees, speakers, sponsors/exhibitors and to propose conference sessions of their interests.
+The Recommendation Module allows you to set up a Business Matchmaking matrix to connect attendees, speakers, sponsors/exhibitors, and propose conference sessions based on their interests.

-This Module is an “inlet” through which the Matrix is added.
-After that, you can create a Recommendation block in the livepages to display the Recommendations.
+This module serves as an "inlet" for the matrix.
+Once set up, you can create a Recommendation block in the livepages to display the recommendations.

 Give a Name to the Rule that you are setting.